9xabhnv/assignment-5/README.md

 # Assignment 5

 #Task 1:
-A basic calucaltor to perform basic arithmatic operations such as addition, subtraction, multiplication, division.
+Python program that creates a dictionary where student names are keys and their marks are values which asks the user to input a student's name then retrieves and displays the corresponding marks.
+If the student’s name is not found it displays an appropriate message.

 #Task 2:
-Takes a user's first name and last name as input then concatenates the first name and last name into a full name and prints a personalized greeting message using the full name.
+Python program that creates a list of numbers from 1 to 10, extracts the first five elements from the list then reverses these extracted elements and prints both the extracted list and the reversed list.